acode/cli/README.md

 Standard Library is the *fastest, easiest* way to build infinitely scalable, self-healing APIs.
-It has three components:
+The Standard Library platform consists of three components:

 1. A central registry and library for APIs
 2. A scalable, serverless hosting platform
 3. Simple command line tooling for building and managing API development

-Standard Library is based on Function as a Service ("server-less") architecture, popularized by AWS Lambda.
+Standard Library is based on Function as a Service ("serverless") architecture, initially popularized by AWS Lambda.
 You can use Standard Library to build modular, scalable APIs for yourself and other developers in *minutes* without having to manage servers, gateways, domains, write documentation, or build SDKs.
 Your development workflow has never been easier - focus on writing code you love, let Standard Library handle